ilhamhadisyah/VerticalIconButton/README.md

 ## Features

-- **Make your app more beauutiful:** with touch effect and unique layout
+- **Make your app more beautiful:** with touch effect and unique layout
 - **Support color changing:** can easily do even change the icon background
 - **Various height:** you can set the margin of the icon so you can easily construct your button only in one way
 - **RelativeLayout support:** will make you easier to implement it in any layout